What Is MRO: The Importance of Managing Maintenance, Repairs & Operations Inventory

 Implementing a sufficient inventory control system means the right MRO items are in stock and available at the right time.
 This eliminates any delays to repairs that may prolong costly unplanned downtime and allows for maintenance tasks to be performed efficiently.

-Although planned downtime for updates and scheduled repairs can prolong an asset’s uptime, it’s unplanned downtime that can hurt a business.
-In fact, in 2016 alone, US manufacturing companies faced a loss of up to $260,000 per hour through unplanned downtime.
+Although planned downtime for updates and scheduled repairs can prolong equipment uptime, unplanned downtime can hurt a business.
+In 2016 alone, US manufacturing companies lost up to $260,000 per hour through unplanned downtime.

 Why MRO Inventory Management Is Essential

 In a 2018 study, 94% of respondents admitted that the management of their spare parts and MRO items was important.
-Couple this with 88% of asset-intensive organisations realising the potential that preventive maintenance strategies have for eliminating unplanned downtime, which makes EAM Software the perfect tool.
+Couple this with 88% of asset-intensive organisations realising the potential that preventive maintenance strategies have for eliminating unplanned downtime.

 • Work order management